Rimab55/Forecasting_Bixi_Bikeshare_rentals/README.md

 # Part 1: EDA

-To start, let's explore trip history patterns for 2018 throughout the day, a typical week and through the months.
+To start, let's explore trip history patterns for 2018 throughout the day, a typical week and throughout the months.
 Bixi is currently available around from April to November inclusive.

 From the bar plot below, we can see that it is a bimodal distribution, there are two peaks around the morning and evening rush hour (hours 8 and 17).
 At 4AM, usage is the lowest.